 Once a patient has been diagnosed with hearing problems, the most common solution suggested by doctors is the use of hearing aids.
-However, before a patient is advised to proceed with any kind of treatment, it is very important for the doctor to first diagnose the exact symptoms and root cause of the problem; the risk of further damage to hearing is minimized and prevented.
+However, before a patient is advised to proceed with any kind of treatment, it is very important for the doctor to first diagnose the exact symptoms and root cause of the problem; the risk of further hearing damage is minimized and prevented.

 How To Restore Hearing Loss Naturally